 TIP: ADHD & Dyslexia

 ADHD and dyslexia are distinct conditions that frequently overlap, thereby causing some confusion about the nature of both.
 ADHD is one of the most common developmental problems and is characterized by inattention, distractibility, hyperactivity and/or impulsivity.
-It is estimated that 25-40% of those with dyslexia have coexisting ADHD.
-Coexisting means the two conditions, ADHD and dyslexia, can occur together, but they do not cause each other.
+It is estimated that 25-40% of those with dyslexia have coexisting ADHD, meaning the two conditions often occur together, but they do not cause each other.
 Dyslexia is a language-based learning disability characterized by difficulties with accurate and fluent word recognition, spelling, and reading decoding.
-It is not uncommon for students with dyslexia to also have ADHD.

 The Reading Well, Dyslexia Statistics